 Helping future lawyers become skilled, global-minded, and culturally competent professionals.

-The Office of Diversity and Inclusion works with the Mitchell Hamline administration, faculty, and staff to create an environment where students feel comfortable expressing their racial, ethnic, gender, national origin, sexual orientation, gender identity, gender expression, religion, and all other dimensions of their social and cultural identity.
+The Office of Diversity, Equity and Inclusion works with the Mitchell Hamline administration, faculty, and staff to create an environment where students feel comfortable expressing their racial, ethnic, gender, national origin, sexual orientation, gender identity, gender expression, religion, and all other dimensions of their social and cultural identity.
 We offer a number of programs and services that help students build a vibrant learning community, as well as explore the law from different perspectives.

 We believe that diversity, in all of its forms, benefits the classroom, the college, and the legal profession.
 Mitchell Hamline is a welcoming and respectful community where individuals can explore differences in a safe and positive environment, and where students not only learn from their professors but also from the diverse life experiences of their classmates.